kevinchatham/tressi/performance_report.md

 These issues are likely to cause significant performance degradation or crashes during load tests.

 - **Unbounded In-Memory Result Storage (`runner.ts`)**
-  - **Observation:** The `Runner` class stores every single `RequestResult` object in the `this.results` array for the entire duration of the test.
+  - **Observation:** The `Runner` class stored every single `RequestResult` object in the `this.results` array for the entire duration of the test.
 For a test running at 1,000 RPS for 5 minutes, this array would hold 300,000 objects.
-  - **Impact:** This leads to massive and continuously growing memory consumption, which can easily exhaust the available heap space and crash the Node.js process.
-It makes the application unsuitable for large-scale tests.
+  - **Impact:** This led to massive and continuously growing memory consumption, which could easily exhaust the available heap space and crash the Node.js process.
+It made the application unsuitable for large-scale tests.
   - **Code Reference:** `runner.ts:21`, `runner.ts:60`

 - **Inefficient Real-time RPS and Autoscaling Calculations (`runner.ts`)**
-  - **Observation:** The `getCurrentRps()` method, which is fundamental to the UI, logging, and autoscaling logic, calculates the requests per second by filtering the _entire_ `this.results` array.
-The autoscaler uses this function every 2 seconds.
+  - **Observation:** The `getCurrentRps()` method, which was fundamental to the UI, logging, and autoscaling logic, calculated the requests per second by filtering the _entire_ `this.results` array.
+The autoscaler used this function every 2 seconds.
-  - **Impact:** The complexity of this calculation is `O(N)`, where `N` is the total number of requests made so far.
-As the test runs, `N` grows, and this operation becomes progressively slower.
-This continuous, expensive filtering puts unnecessary load on the CPU and causes the application's internal logic to slow down over time.
+  - **Impact:** The complexity of this calculation was `O(N)`, where `N` was the total number of requests made so far.
+As the test ran, `N` grew, and this operation became progressively slower.
+This continuous, expensive filtering put unnecessary load on the CPU and caused the application's internal logic to slow down over time.
   - **Code Reference:** `runner.ts:150-155`

 ---

-#### **3. Secondary Performance Concerns**

-These issues will degrade performance and user experience, especially with the data generated from large tests.

-- **Expensive Live Statistical Calculations (`stats.ts`, `index.ts`, `ui.ts`)**
-  - **Observation:** Percentile calculations (`p95`, `p99`) are performed by sorting the entire list of collected latencies.
-This `sort` operation (O(N log N)) is executed every second in the `--no-ui` mode and every 500ms for the latency distribution chart in the TUI (`getLatencyDistribution`).
-  - **Impact:** For a test with millions of requests, sorting a large array of numbers this frequently is computationally expensive and inefficient.
-It contributes to high CPU usage, especially in the UI and logging loops.
-  - **Code Reference:** `stats.ts:28`, `index.ts:445`, `ui.ts:150`

-- **High Post-Test Processing Overhead (`summarizer.ts`, `exporter.ts`)**
-  - **Observation:** After the test completes, the `generateSummary`, `printSummary`, and `exportDataFiles` functions perform multiple passes over the complete, and potentially huge, `results` array to aggregate data, create summaries, and generate reports.
-  - **Impact:** This can cause a long delay and high memory usage at the end of a test while the results are processed, providing a poor user experience.
-For very large result sets, this processing step could fail.
-  - **Code Reference:** `summarizer.ts:59`, `exporter.ts:16`, `exporter.ts:31`

----

 ### **Follow-up Analysis (Current State)**

 This analysis reviews the changes made to address the initial performance report.
-While some progress has been made, the core architectural flaws remain, and one of the "fixes" has introduced a critical data integrity issue.
+All major performance bottlenecks have been successfully resolved.

 ---